When are you obligated to take out YEL insurance?

 - your self-employed activities continue for a minimum of four months, and

 The general rule is that you need YEL insurance if you are self-employed.
-YEL insurance begins on the day when you start working in your company to the extent that the obligation to insure is met, that is when your YEL income is approximately 672 per month (2021).
-Usually the insurance begins on the day you start working.
+YEL insurance begins on the day when you start working in your company to the extent that the obligation to insure is met, that is when your YEL income is approximately EUR 715 per month (2023).
+Usually, YEL insurance begins on the day you start working.
 You have six months to take out the insurance.

 The YEL insurance obligation and your insurance contributions are based on your confirmed income under YEL, i.e. on the monetary value of your work input.

 You can only have one valid YEL insurance policy, as one policy covers all of your work as self-employed.
-If you employ yourself in more than one company, estimate your YEL income as the total monetary value of your work input in all of your companies.
+If you employ yourself in more than one company, your YEL income is estimated as the total monetary value of your work input in all of your companies.

 The insurance starts at the beginning of the calendar month following your 18th birthday.
 The upper age limit for YEL insurance depends on your birth year: